jackfranklin/cannon-blog/README.md

 ## Getting Started

-_Cannon is currently very unstable and should not be considered stable, yet.
+_Cannon is currently very unstable and should not be considered ready for use.
 As it gets to that stages more documentation will be written._

 Your first step is to create a new empty folder for your project and run: